 Turning first to criminal trespass liability, when a religious plaintiff has a "sufficiently realistic fear" that the government will punish him for exercising his religious beliefs, he can sue the government under RFRA to forestall any such prosecution.
 United States v.
 Christie, 825 F.3d 1048, 1055 (9th Cir.
 2016); see also O Centro, 546 U.S. at 425 (affirming "declaratory and injunctive relief" after a religious sect that used a prohibited hallucinogen in its ceremonies had been "threatened... with prosecution" under the Controlled Substances Act).
-If the government's intended prosecution cannot satisfy strict scrutiny, RFRA "immuniz[es]" a religious adherent's conduct violated a law that is otherwise valid."
+If the government's intended prosecution cannot satisfy strict scrutiny, RFRA "immuniz[es]" a religious adherent's conduct "from official sanction-even though such conduct violated a law that is otherwise valid."
 Christie, 825 F.3d at 1055.